esteil/atvfiles/README.txt

 * Minimize delays on opening directories
 * Use media parades for folders without explicit cover art
 * Read ID3 and similar tags
+* Cover art url tag in XML, and cache cover art

 == License ==
-Right now, it's free to use, however don't redistribute it without my permission.
+It's free to use, however please don't redistribute it without my permission.

 == Notice ==
 This program is provided at your own risk.
 The author claims no responsibility